Cutting planes for signomial programming: General results on maximality

 \begin{observation} An exposed valid inequality must be a supported valid inequality.
 Conversely, a supported valid inequality is an exposed valid inequality if the manifold $\bd(\cC)$ is smooth at its supporting point.
 For example, $\cC_1\deq\{(x,y) \in \bR^2: y = x^2\}$ is a smooth manifold, so any supported valid inequality of $\cC_1$ is exposed; $\cC_2\deq\{(x,y) \in \bR^2: y = |x|\}$ is smooth at $x \in [1,2]$, so any supported valid inequality of $\cC_2$ with support point $(x,y)$ ($x \in [1,2]$) is also exposed by the same point; however, a supported valid inequality of $\cC_2$ with supporting point $(x,y)$ ($x = 0$) cannot be exposed, since there are infinitely many supported valid inequalities at the same point. \end{observation}

-The first theorem we present holds for full-dimensional nonconvex sets $\cS$.
-As shown in \Cref{fig.sdef}, we have observed the geometric equivalence between the closed convex inner approximation of $\cl(\cS^c)$ and $\cS$-free sets.
-The theorem provides a sufficient condition for the maximality of closed convex inner approximations.
+The first lemma we present holds for full-dimensional nonconvex sets $\cS$.
+As shown in \Cref{fig.sdef1,fig.sdef2}, we have observed the geometric equivalence between the closed convex inner approximation of $\cl(\cS^c)$ and $\cS$-free sets.
+The lemma provides a sufficient condition for the maximality of closed convex inner approximations.